Authentication and Antique Value

 one large group includes the Ming and Qing dynasties, and early

-republic, while the other is Yuan dynasty and earlier ceramics (mostly
+republic, while the other is the Song/Yuan dynasties and earlier ceramics (mostly

-until around the Tang dynasty).
-These each span a ceramic history of
+These groups each span a ceramic history of